-EMERGENCY DRILLS FIRE DRILLS
+EMERGENCY AND FIRE DRILLS

 Fire drills are held to ensure the safety and protection of all students.
 Unannounced fire drills will be held throughout the school year.
-Students will follow displayed escape routes and teacher's directions to evacuate the building as quickly as possible.
+Students will follow displayed escape routes and the teacher's directions to evacuate the building as quickly as possible.
 Students should exit the building walking in a single file and remain silent.
-An administrator will inform staff and students when the building should be reentered.
+An administrator will inform staff and students when the building should be re-entered.

-INTRUDER DRILLS
+INTRUDER DRILLS/STAY PUT

 Intruder drills are held to ensure the safety and protection of all students.
 Unannounced intruder drills will be held during the school year.
 This procedure will be used if a situation warrants students to remain in classrooms.
-In these drills, a pre-established code will be announced over the public address system and the school will be locked down.
-An "all clear" announcement will signal the drill has ended.
+In these drills, an announcement over the public address system will be made and the school will be locked down.
+An "all clear" process will signal the drill has ended.